The Plain Cool

 Galleries of cool

-Breaking out of the definition of a guitar having one neck and six strings, these three carry four necks and forty-three strings between them.
+Breaking out of the definition of a guitar having one neck and six strings, these four carry six necks and sixty-one strings between them.
 Tuning is less a challenge than expected.
-Danelectro doubleneck, Jerry Jones sitar, and Revelation 12-string.
+Epiphone doubleneck, Danelectro doubleneck, Jerry Jones sitar, and Revelation 12-string.

 As opposed to the ones above, here are three that pack a lot of power in a small frame.
 Three very different voices.
 Steinberger, G# and Artisan lap steel.